JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/ColonyClientV13.md

 ▸ **hasInheritedUserRole**(`_user`, `_domainId`, `_role`, `_childSkillIndex`, `_childDomainId`, `overrides?`): `Promise`<`boolean`\>

 Check whether a given user has a given role for the colony, in a child domain.
-Calls the function of the same name on the colony's authority contract and an internal inheritence validator function
+Calls the function of the same name on the colony's authority contract and an internal inheritance validator function

 #### Parameters